 Flood Risk Response to COVID-19

-For information on our ongoing flood schemes and how they are being impacted by the government mandated lockdown please see our schemes page.
+For information on our ongoing flood schemes and how they have been impacted by the pandemic please see our schemes page.

 Find out what is happening in your area in our Action Plan.